 Gachapon is a craze in Japan.
 They are machines which sell toy bauble collectibles.
 They can sell some of the most random toys, like keychains, fake plastic miniature food, wallets,… you name it.
 It’s certainly fun to see what type of bizarre toy you’ll get and at 100-300 yen, it won’t tear a big hole in my pocket.
 In Shinsekai, I noticed there were quite a few naughty gachapon machines, selling X-rated or adult toys.
 Rather than clear or colorful plastic baubles, these were in black baubles to hide the contents from eyesight and to make it even more mysterious.
 Cost is a whopping 500 yen!
 I bought two and got a condom and a red lace thong.

 “Tsutenkaku” tower is the official landmark of Shinsekai.
 You cannot miss it.
 During the Meiji Restoration era, it was inspired by the Eiffel Tower and Arc le Triomphe and at 210 feet was the tallest tower in Osaka.
-Luna Park amusement park (mimicked after Coney Island’s Luna Park) was constructed around it and Japanese flocked to it as the centerpiece of western progress.
+Luna Park amusement park (mimicked after Coney Island’s Luna Park) was constructed around it and the Japanese flocked to it as the centerpiece of western progress.
 Today it is also known as the Hitachi tower which lights up in different colors at night.
-The tower has souvenir shops, a museum and two observation floors on the 4th and 5th floor to view the neighborhood.
+The tower has souvenir shops, a museum and two observation floors on the 4th and 5th floors to view the neighborhood.

 Travel Tip Osaka: Download a Tsutenkaku map pdf.
 I wish i had more time as the map of the tower look highly worthwhile to check out.
 Address: 1 Chome-18-6 Ebisuhigashi, Naniwa Ward,

 Soak in the Spirit of Coney Island’s Luna Park

 In 1903, Luna Park was a popular amusement park erected in Coney Island New York.
-In its heydey it had rides, roller coasters, towers, lights and a vaudville spirit of carnival showmen.
-When Osaka erected Tsutenkaku a Luna Park was also constructed and while it didn’t last very long, the buildings and the vibe still exudes that old Coney Island architecture and feel.
+In its heydey, it had rides, roller coasters, towers, lights, and a vaudeville spirit of carnival showmen.
+When Osaka erected Tsutenkaku a Luna Park was also constructed and while it didn’t last very long, the buildings and the vibe still exude that old Coney Island architecture and feel.

 SpaWorld & the world of onsen